IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2017-10-10-my-weird-walk-to-work.markdown

 ![](/assets/images/walk.png)

 ## Intro
 I'm sure a few other people do, or try to do this, so I'm not sure how unusual it is, but I thought I'd post about it regardless.
 I walk to work.
 Almost everyday.
-And usually (like a good engineer ;) ), if I do something repeatedly, I try toptimize it.
+And usually (like a good engineer ;) ), if I do something repeatedly, I try to optimize it.
 With code, with life.
 So, now that it's been a few months of walking to work in Seattle, I think I can present my learnings.

 ## The process
 I began by timing myself, so I have a fair idea of how long I take to get to work.
 This lets me leave as late as possible (not a morning person) while hopefully making it for meetings.
 After a few days of timing myself, I realized that traffic lights were the biggest factor in how much time it takes me to get to work.
 I could walk slowly or run, but if I didn't make the light, I was blocked.